Mask Depicting Grizzly Bear, c. 1980 by Lelooska (1933 - 1996)

 The Grizzly Bear, is the most dangerous and fearsome animal known to the Kwakwaka'wakw.
 Even the powerful killer whale, although having canoe travelers almost entirely at his mercy, is ordinarily not aggressive toward them.

+As a symbol of great strength, authority and mobility, the grizzly bear is an important crest animal, and appears prominently in the art.
 The large nostrils and shorter snout and ears distinguish the Grizzly from Wolf, as does the fact that the Grizzly Bear is a mask rather than a headdress.
 The Grizzly Bear dance is a high-ranking dance originating from Blunden Harbor, British Columbia.

 This mask depicts grizzly bear with copper teeth, symbolizing wealth and that this mask belongs to a high ranking member of society.
 In the ears of Grizzly are two Hamatsa initiates (the Hamatsa is the initiation from boyhood to manhood).
 In his jaws, Grizzly holds the skull of a Hamatsa initiate who behaved disrespectfully during the Hamatsa ceremony.
 The jaw of the mask is articulated.